StarlingUAS/ProjectStarling/documentation/guide/single-drone-local-machine.md

 > **Note:** All specified sites can be accessed from other machines by replacing `localhost` with your computer's IP address.
 (TODO: starling ui not yet functioning in this use case.)

 > **Note:** Sometimes it might take a bit of time for the UIs to become available, give it a minute and refresh the page.
 With Gazebo you may accidentally be too zoomed in, or the grid may not show up.
 Use the mouse wheel to zoom in and out.
-The grid can be toggled on the right hand pane.
+The grid can be toggled on the left hand pane.

 ## Offboard Control
 There are two supported methods for offboard control of either the SITL or real drones.